Anneke Wills: Personal life

 At 17, she began a relationship with Anthony Newley while working on the TV series The Strange World of Gurney Slade.
-Newley fathered Wills's first child, Polly, but left her to marry Joan Collins.
+Newley fathered Wills's first child, but instructed her to have an abortion.
+Wills became pregnant for a second time and gave birth to a daughter, Polly, in 1963 but by this time Wills and Newley had separated as Wills discovered he was having an affair with Joan Collins.

 During the 1960s Wills spent much of her time at the famous Troubadour Coffee Shop and the Establishment, and was part of the so-called "Chelsea Set".

 In 1965, Wills married actor Michael Gough, who adopted her daughter, Polly.
 The couple had one son, Jasper, and divorced in 1979.
 In 1970, she gave up acting and moved to Norfolk, dedicating herself to motherhood and gardening.
-The younger Polly died in a car crash in 1982 at the age of 19, believing that Gough was her biological father.
+Polly died in a car crash in 1982 at the age of 19, having always thought that Gough was her biological father.
 Anneke left the UK in 1980 and lived in various places for 16 years afterwards, including in Belgium, Laos, Vietnam, and India in the early 1980s, in the US from 1983 to 1986, and in Canada from 1986 to 1996, before returning to the UK in 1996.
 She remarried twice.

 In 2025, Wills was hospitalised with a broken hip after slipping and falling in her garden.
 "Thank god the farmers heard me calling out for help and, wrapping me in blankets as I lay on the icy ground, we all waited some hours for the ambulance to come," she wrote on Facebook.
 "I was whisked off to Torbay hospital with a broken hip and shoulder for ten days.
 I was lovingly cared for by the doctors and nurses [in what] was my first experience of the immense patience and kindness of the NHS care teams.
 I was humbled and grateful."
-Following her initial hospitalisation, she was transferred to a Mapleton Community Care Centre in Newton Abbot, staying there for four weeks before returning home. "[O]nce again, there were the angels, I will always be grateful to them all.
+Following her initial hospitalisation, she was transferred to Mapleton Community Care Centre in Newton Abbot, staying there for four weeks before returning home. "[O]nce again, there were the angels, I will always be grateful to them all.
 Such friends," she continued.